 Conversely, for other regions of the Czech Republic, the original rate of support has been reduced to 20% and to 15% from 2025.
 The reduction is partially compensated by an increase in support in some districts adjacent to the North-West region.
 The biggest impact for regions with reduced support will concern “large enterprises”, where it will no longer be possible to support investments in the expansion of existing activities in the future (these investments were in high demand according to the number of supported projects).
 The adjusted rules will only allow the support of investments in new economic activities.

 Projects with active research and development activities

 The second change focuses on support for projects with higher added value.
 In particular, the government discussed and approved an amendment to the regulation specifying and implementing the provisions of the Act on Investment Incentives.
 Until now, investors in the manufacturing industry actively performing research and development activities have not been able to obtain any investment incentive other than a corporate income tax allowance.
-Now, selected projects approved by the government will also be able to receive an investment incentive in the form of cash support for the acquisition of tangible and intangible fixed assets, which has been increased from the current 10% to 20% in the Ústí nad Labem, Karlovy Vary and Moravia-Silesia regions.
+Now, selected projects approved by the government will also be able to receive an investment incentive in the form of cash support for the acquisition of tangible and intangible fixed assets, which has been increased from the former 10% to 20% in the Ústí nad Labem, Karlovy Vary and Moravia-Silesia regions.